 What Is Butter?

-According to the Perdue.edu, butter is "a concentrated source of milkfat (80%) with some water and nonfat milk solids."
+According to the National Dairy Council, butter is a concentrated source of milkfat (80%) with some water and nonfat milk solids.
 It may be salted or unsalted.
 Butter is made by churning cream until thickened.
 Before butter production went commercial in the late 1800s, it was hand-churned on farms and in households throughout the country.
 This was time-consuming and provided limited amounts of butter.
 Today, most butter is made by a "continuous churn" process which forces pasteurized cream through a filter.
 Some smaller companies and farms still churn the old-fashioned way in small batches.

 There are three types of butter: